fast-programmer/close-my-first-issue/README.md

 [<img align="right" width="150" src="https://i.imgur.com/0Cdusgy.png">](https://discord.com/invite/WA3h4TRfMe)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# First Contributions
+# Close My First Issue

-This project aims to simplify and guide the way beginners make their first contribution.
-If you are looking to make your first contribution, follow the steps below.
+Want to practice using GitHub in a team, but worry about making a mistake?

+Let us guide you through the entire progress step by step, in a safe and supportive environment.

+## Prerequisites

+If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />

-#### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

-## Fork this repository
+## 1. Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

-## Clone the repository
+## 2. Clone the forked repository

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />